onparallel/parallel-claude-test/client/docs/terms/en.md

 - Whenever the User does not fill out a required field, it will not be allowed to advance through the purchase process until such required field is filled out.
 A message will be displayed warning the User of such circumstance.
 - The User will be able, at any time, to modify and/or update his info as User of the Service by accessing the “Account” section.
 The User can access this section by clicking on the access button to Parallel settings on the lower left side of user panel.
-- In the event of non-rectifiable errors during the purchase process (for example, the purchase is made for the wrong email account), the User may request within 30 days the correction of such error by sending a communication to privacy@parallel.so.
+- In the event of non-rectifiable errors during the purchase process (for example, the purchase is made for the wrong email account), the User may request within 30 days the correction of such error by sending a communication to privacy@onparallel.com.

 ## 9. PRICING AND TERM OF PARALLEL SERVICE